 Mold Remediation Company

-When mold testing indicates mold is present, the mold inspection company will recommend mold remediation options that include cleaning or pumping.
+When mold testing indicates mold is present, the mold inspection company will recommend mold remediation or abatement options that include cleaning or pumping.
 When mold removal is recommended, it is best to consult with mold removal specialists to determine the most effective mold removal method.
 Methods include: non-water based solutions, using mold removal/removing products, or completely removing the mold by a professional mold removal service.
 While some mold is non-toxic, others can cause serious health issues.
 Also, mold testing has shown that mold removal is an expensive and complicated process which can also have negative effects on your property and your health.

 Once mold testing has determined that mold is present in your home, a mold company will often recommend the most cost effective mold remediation solution for your situation.
 Once mold removal and remediation are complete, mold inspection re-testing may be necessary in order to ensure mold has not made a return.
 As mold remediation methods vary, mold testing should occur periodically, usually after six months of initial mold detection.
 Monitoring mold activity can help mold companies determine whether the mold removal/remediation process is successful.